utelecon/utelecon.github.io/en/articles/goodnotes-writing/index.md

 <img src="pic34.jpeg">
 </figure>

-The Pointer tool displays a pointer at the touched position.
+The Pointer Tool displays a pointer at the touched position.

 Two types of pointers are available: one is a pointer that follows the touch operation, while the other displays a trail that remains after the touch operation until the Apple Pencil is released from the screen.

-↓the pointer that follows the touch operation
+[The pointer that follows the touch operation]

 <figure>
 <img src="pic35.jpeg">
 </figure>

-↓the pointer that displays a trail remaining after the touch operation, until the Apple Pencil is released from the screen
+[The pointer that displays a trail remaining after the touch operation, until the Apple Pencil is released from the screen]

 <figure>
 <img src="pic36.jpeg">